tongjingqi/Game-RL/README.md

 <div align=center><img src="./assets/Code2Logic_approach.png" alt="Code2Logic_approach" width="90%" /></div>

-The Code2Logic approach involves three main steps: (1) using LLMs to construct game code of the selected game (*Sokoban*).
-(2) LLM-assisted design of the task templates including question and analysis templates based on the generated game code.
+The Code2Logic approach involves three main steps:
+1. using LLMs to construct game code of the selected game (*Sokoban*).
+2. LLM-assisted design of the task templates including question and analysis templates based on the generated game code.
 Each task template condenses one type of reasoning pattern in the game.
-(3) Using LLMs to construct a data engine that directly reuses the core game code from the first step, including functions like `move`.
-(4) After these main steps, the data engine is executed to fill in the task templates developed in Step 2 and generate data samples, as illustrated in the "Final Result" Section.
+3. Using LLMs to construct a data engine that directly reuses the core game code from the first step, including functions like `move`.
+* After these main steps, the data engine is executed to fill in the task templates developed in Step 2 and generate data samples, as illustrated in the "Final Result" Section.

 ### GameQA Dataset

 <div align=center><img src="./assets/4_game_example_samples.png" alt="4_game_example_samples" width="90%" /></div>

 Our GameQA dataset provides diverse verifiable game tasks along with controllable difficulty, extending RL training scenarios for VLMs to the domain of video games.
-It encompasses 30 different games classified into 4 categories based on the core capabilities required to solve game tasks, with 4 games from different categories and their example data samples illustrated in the image above.
-The GameQA data samples are also reasonably graded by difficulty (see [🤗 GameQA-140K](https://huggingface.co/datasets/Gabriel166/GameQA-140K)).
+* It encompasses 30 different games classified into 4 categories based on the core capabilities required to solve game tasks.
+* Four games from different categories and their example data samples are illustrated in the image above.
+* The GameQA data samples are also reasonably graded by difficulty (see [🤗 GameQA-140K](https://huggingface.co/datasets/Gabriel166/GameQA-140K)).

 ## 🚀 How to Use